Assertions

 // Using a simple response string

-await expect("The capital of France is Paris").toBeRelevant({ query: "What is the capital of France?" });
+await expect("The capital of France is Paris").toBeRelevant();

 Core Assertions